UlysseCoteAllard/MyoArmbandDataset/README.md

 Examples to load the datasets are given with the files (load_pre_training_dataset.py and load_evaluation_dataset.py).

 This work is based on:
-U. Côté-Allard, C. L. Fall, A. Campeau-Lecours, C. Gosselin, F. Laviolette,  and  B.  Gosselin,  “Transfer  learning  for  semg  hand  gesturesrecognition using convolutional neural networks,” in Systems, Man, and Cybernetics, 2017 IEEE International Conference on (in press).
+U. Côté-Allard, C. L. Fall, A. Campeau-Lecours, C. Gosselin, F. Laviolette,  and  B.  Gosselin,  “Transfer  learning  for  semg  hand  gestures recognition using convolutional neural networks,” in Systems, Man, and Cybernetics, 2017 IEEE International Conference on (in press).
 IEEE, 2017.